Getting started with Textual

 Click Save.

-For information about configuring an Amazon S3 pipeline, go to Configuring an Amazon S3 pipeline.
+For more information, go to Configuring an Amazon S3 pipeline.

 To have the files come from a Databricks volume: